Expression language

 | Formatted content (and collapsible) | <p>value<br>displayValue<br>visible</p> |

-| Field for selecting a value from a list (Combobox) | <p>label - text of the selected value<br>description - description of the selected value<br>size - length of the list of values</p> |
+| Dropdown list field (Combobox) | <p>label - text of the selected value<br>description - description of the selected value<br>size - length of the value list</p> |

 | Account selection | <p>value<br>displayValue<br>visible</p> |